Familial adenomatous polyposis: APC gene mutation variants

 The APC is a tumour suppressor gene responsible for the production of adenomatous polyposis coli (APC), a large multifunction tumour-suppressing protein which acts as a "gatekeeper" to prevent development of tumours.
-(APC regulates β-catenin, a protein that plays a crucial role in cell communication, signalling, growth, and controlled destruction, but which left uncontrolled also gives rise to numerous cancers).
-A flaw in the APC gene means APC is not as effective as it should be, and over time it is likely that some cells that should have been controlled by APC will not be, and will instead continue to develop and become cancerous.
-In familiar polyposis they usually manifest as polyps—small abnormalities on the surface of the intestinal tract.
+(APC regulates β-catenin, a protein that plays a crucial role in cell communication, signalling, growth, and controlled destruction, but which, left uncontrolled, also gives rise to numerous cancers).
+A flaw in the APC gene means APC is not as effective as it should be, and over time, it is likely that some cells that should have been controlled by APC will not be, and will instead continue to develop and become cancerous.
+In familial polyposis, they usually manifest as polyps—small abnormalities on the surface of the intestinal tract.

 Although the polyps are inherently benign, the first step of the two-hit hypothesis has already taken place: the inherited APC mutation.
-Often, the remaining "normal" allele is mutated or deleted, accelerating generation of polyps.
+Often, the remaining "normal" allele is mutated or deleted, accelerating the generation of polyps.
 Further mutations (e.g., in p53 or kRAS) to APC-mutated cells are much more likely to lead to cancer than they would in non-mutated epithelial cells.

 The normal function of the APC gene product is still being investigated; it is present in both the cell nucleus and the membrane.
 The canonical tumor-suppressor function of APC is suppression of β-catenin, but other tumor-suppressor functions of APC may be related to cell adherence and cytoskeleton organization.

 Mutation of APC also occurs commonly in incident cases of colorectal carcinoma, emphasizing its importance in this form of cancer.